-For 2023, we observe all-in peak load prices ranging from 328€/MWh in Flanders for a 1000 GWh consumer to 347€/MWh in Wallonia for a 100 GWh consumer.
+For 2024, we observe all-in peak load prices ranging from 139€/MWh in Flanders for a 1000 GWh consumer to 186€/MWh in Germany for a 400 GWh consumer.

-The all-in electricity price for peak load consumers in Wallonia is approx. 7,5€/MWh (2%) lower for a 100 GWh consumer compared to the average of the countries in scope of the study.
-For Flanders, the all-in electricity price for peak load consumers is up to 5% lower for a 1000 GWh consumer compared to the average of the countries in scope.
+The all-in electricity price for peak load consumers in Wallonia is approx. $10 \in /MWh$ (6%) lower for a 100 GWh consumer compared to the average of the countries in scope of the study.
+For Flanders, the all-in electricity price for peak load consumers is up to $20 \in /MWh$ (12%) lower for a 1000 GWh consumer compared to the average of the countries in scope.

-For most consumption profiles, the all-in peak load prices in Flanders and Wallonia are lower than those of the other countries in the benchmark study, with the exception of the Netherlands.
+For all consumption profiles, the all-in peak load prices in Flanders and Wallonia are lower than those of the other countries in the benchmark study.

-Benchmark all-in electricity prices
+Benchmark all-in electricity prices Peak load profile

-All-in electricity prices for peak load profiles (100 GWh)
+All-in electricity prices for Peak load profiles (100 GWh)

-All-in electricity prices for peak load profiles (1000 GWh)
+All-in electricity prices for Peak load profiles (1000 GWh)

-The all-in electricity prices have increased in Belgium in 2023 compared to 2022 for all consumer profiles.
-For both Flanders and Wallonia, we see an increase of up to 42% and 41%, respectively.
+The all-in electricity prices have decreased in Belgium in 2024 compared to 2023 for all consumer profiles.
+For both Flanders and Wallonia, we see a decrease of up to 47%.

-The increase is explained by an increase in commodity cost (43%), network cost (18%) and taxes (up to 3% for Flanders).
+The drop is explained by a reduction in commodity cost (- 49%), network cost (up to - 18%) and taxes (up to - 7% for Flanders).

-For a 100 GWh consumer in Wallonia, we observe a price difference of 8€/MWh with Flanders, -82€/MWh with France, less than 1€/MWh with Germany and 36€/MWh with the Netherlands, respectively.
+For a 100 GWh consumer in Wallonia, we observe a price difference of 9€/MWh with Flanders, -18€/MWh with France, -20€/MWh with Germany and -22€/MWh with the Netherlands, respectively.
 The cost elements vis-à-vis the neighboring countries are as follows:

-- Commodity prices in Flanders & Wallonia are 4% lower than the average commodity cost for all countries in scope. - Substantially higher electricity taxes in Belgium compared to the neighboring countries.
+- Commodity prices in Flanders & Wallonia are similar to the average commodity cost for all countries in scope, with a difference of less than 1%. - Substantially higher electricity taxes in Belgium compared to the neighboring countries.
 Up to 70 kV (for a 100 GWh consumer), both in Flanders and Wallonia taxes are up to 4 and 7 times higher respectively compared to the average of France, Germany and the Netherlands.
-Above 70 kV (for a 1000 GWh consumer), taxes are up to 2 and 3 times higher respectively compared to the average of the neighboring countries. - In contrast, network costs in Belgium are substantially lower than the average of the neighboring countries.
+Above 70 kV (for a 1000 GWh consumer), taxes are up to 2 and 3 times higher respectively compared to the neighboring countries. - In contrast, network costs in Belgium are substantially (up to 8 times) lower than the average of the neighboring countries.

-For a 1000 GWh consumer in Wallonia, we observe a price difference of 2€/MWh with Flanders, -86€/MWh with France, -16€/MWh with Germany and 31€/MWh with the Netherlands, respectively.
+For a 1000 GWh consumer in Wallonia, we observe a price difference of 2€/MWh with Flanders, -18€/MWh with France, -45€/MWh with Germany and -28€/MWh with the Netherlands, respectively.

-France has the highest all-in electricity price which is mainly due to a strong increase in commodity costs.
+The Netherlands and Germany have the highest all-in electricity prices, mainly due to an increase in network costs.

-Comparative evolution of commodity prices
+Comparative evolution of commodity prices Peak load profile

-Commodity electricity price
+Commodity electricity prices